britram/rains-prototype/draft-trammell-rains-protocol.md

 RAINS signatures have four common elements: the algorithm identifier, a valid- since timestamp, a valid-until timestamp, and a hash chain token.
-Signatures are represented as an array of these four tokens followed by additional elements containing the signature data itself, according to the algorithm identifier.
+Signatures are represented as an array of these four values followed by additional elements containing the signature data itself, according to the algorithm identifier.